|Elliott Sound Products||Amplifier Basics - How Amps Work (Part 1)|

 Figure 1.4 - Basic Valve Power Amplifier

 Interestingly, these inefficient and high distortion amplifiers have made a comeback in recent years.
-However in the heyday of the valve, the efficiency and distortion of these circuits was such that they were replaced in nearly all installations by more efficient and lower distortion circuits, such as that shown in Figure 1.5.
+However in the heyday of the valve, the inefficiency and high distortion of these circuits was such that they were replaced in nearly all installations by more efficient and lower distortion circuits, such as that shown in Figure 1.5.

 Figure 1.5 - Push-Pull Valve Power Amplifier